open-component-model/ocm-spec/doc/04-extensions/01-artifact-types/README.md

 # Artifact Types

-The formal type of an artifact uniquely specifies the logical interpretation of an artifact and its kind, independent of its concrete technical representation.
+The formal type of an artifact uniquely specifies the logical interpretation of an artifact, independent of its concrete technical representation.
 Artifacts appear in two flavors in the OCM model, as resources and as sources.
 They have three main characteristics:

 - content (byte sequence or blob)
-- technical format of the blob (mime type)
+- technical format of the blobs (MIME type)
 - semantical meaning

 An artifact type describes the semantic meaning of an artifact, e.g. a Helm chart.
 The content of a Helm chart might exist in different blob formats, either a directory